PaulApivat/paulapivat/content/post/coingecko-api/index.md

 title: ELT pipeline ingesting CoinGecko's data
 ---

-From a data analyst perspective, one major difference between Web2 and Web3 is the existence of "public" data infrastructure.
+From a data analyst perspective, a significant  between Web2 and Web3 is the existence of "public" data infrastructure.
 In crypto, analysts are familiar with [Dune Analytics](https://dune.com/) or [FlipSide Crypto](https://flipsidecrypto.xyz/) among [other data providers](https://www.primodata.org/blockchain-data).
-Although many of these are private companies, the nature of **public blockchains** make such data more accessible than what you'll find on Google's BigQuery.
+Although these are private companies, the nature of **public blockchains** enhances data accessibility compared to platforms like Google’s BigQuery.

 Teams of data engineers, database and backend specialists have done the heavy lifting so analysts can simply "use SQL" right in the browser.
 This makes the [data workflow in crypto](https://read.cryptodatabytes.com/p/2022-guide-to-web3-data-thinking) unique (and arguably better).

-Nevertheless, if happen to be building data-intensive applications, you may not rely solely on public infrastructure.
-You might have to pull data from many sources.
+However, when building data-intensive applications, you cannot rely solely on public infrastructure.
+Often, you'll need to integrate data from various sources.
 This post will explore [CoinGecko's API (demo tier)](https://www.coingecko.com/en/api) and describe a process of exploring the data, building an initial model as well as laying the foundation for building data pipelines.

-> Analysts are like restaurant patrons, with forks and knives out, ready to dine.
-This post will guide you to the kitchen to see how that food is prepared.
+> Imagine analysts as restaurant patrons, utensils in hand, ready to consume.
+This post invites you to the back kitchen to understand how the meal is prepared.

-I've written this post as a note to future self when I once again need to pull data from an API.
-I think the process is generalizable beyond CoinGecko.
+I wrote this as a note to my future self for when I need to fetch data from an API again, though the process is applicable beyond CoinGecko.

 ## Tools